Frequently Asked Questions

 Does every student need to take a Tech or Entrepreneurship course?

 Yes!
 Our program is focused on helping students gain valuable skills to be successful in college, career and life.
 Students with a strong foundation in creativity, innovation, technology and business are poised to change the world for good.
-Review all tech and entrepreneurship courses available for full-time Utah students.
+Review all tech and entrepreneurship courses available for full-time Colorado students.

 Can parents or schools purchase individual tech and entrepreneurship courses?